secuip/kali--postinstall/README.md

 # kali--postinstall

-This is a script to install some custom tools and documentations on fresh kali install
+This is a script that will complete a new installation of the "kali" distribution.

+In particular, it will install :
+* Regolith : I3 replacement tool